UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_08.md

 We use something called ***cross-validation*** or ***𝑘-fold cross-validation*** as a solution to this problem..

-Cross Validation helps us use all of our data for training/validation\!
+Cross-validation helps us use all of our data for training/validation\!

 Cross-validation consists of splitting the data into k-folds ( 𝑘\>2 , often 𝑘=10 ).
 In the picture below 𝑘=4 .